Why B2B Marketers Should Benchmark Themselves For Optimization

 There is potentially a huge amount of data available to B2B marketers today to help them gauge effectiveness.
 However, such a long list of metrics can easily become overwhelming.

-Having benchmark data available allows marketers to identify where the quick wins and biggest levers are.
+Having benchmark data, like B2B marketing ROI benchmarks, available allows marketers to identify where the quick wins and biggest levers are.
 Other areas of improvement can be put on to a longer-term list that can be actioned depending on resources later down the line.

-Benchmarks from external sources can also be valuable in this regard because B2B marketers can all to easily pursue paths that might not pay off in the manner expected.
+Benchmarks from external sources can also be valuable in this regard because B2B marketers can all too easily pursue paths that might not pay off in the manner expected.

 For example, NetLine’s 2019 State of B2B Content Consumption and Demand Report found that while marketers often target their content at the C-suite, individual contributors are downloading the most content – suggesting that marketers could benefit from prioritizing efforts on a wider buying unit.

-Where to find benchmark data to plan your optimization efforts
+Where to find B2B marketing benchmarks data to plan your optimization efforts

 The first place you should look is within your own systems to identify what data you have at your fingertips.
 Once you have this, you can look for external sources to identify what good performance looks like.